- Home

 Physical activity has aerobic, muscle-strengthening and bone-strengthening benefits for kids:

-Download free online resources on getting children aged five and under to play regularly and have quality sleep from the Ministry of Health.
+Download guidelines on getting children aged five and under to play regularly and have quality sleep from the Ministry of Health.

 Download a factsheet on suitable physical activity ideas for children and young people [PDF].